As explained in the page about the

 15) is reconciled is if the international capital inflows (debt and equity)

-are greater than international capital outflows by the amount of the
+are greater than international capital outflows by an amount equal

 growth in bank credit.